2011-2012 Code of Student Conduct

 a.
 If it can be demonstrated that new evidence sufficient to alter a decision was unavailable or could not have been known to a party at the time of the original hearing.

-2.14.5 An appeal officer can amend violations and outcomes at their discretion based on the appeal request and information provided in the student's file.
+2.15.4 An Appeal Officer can amend violations and sanctions at their discretion based on the appeal request and information provided in the Student's file.

-2.14.6 A Complaining Party may appeal under the same terms and conditions as an Accused Student in those instances when the University, in compliance with state and federal law, may disclose the outcome of a conduct proceeding to the Complaining Party.
+2.15.5 A Complaining Party may appeal under the same terms and conditions as an Accused Party in those instances when the University, in compliance with state and federal law, may disclose the outcome of a conduct proceeding to the Complaining Party.

-To receive information in a student's file, the student needs to submit a signed request in writing with a copy of their picture identification card to the Office of Student Conduct.
+To receive information in a Student's file, the Student must submit a signed request in-person or if in writing, along with a copy of a picture ID , to the Office of Student Conduct.
 The request should include specifically what should be released and to whom.
 Students requesting a copy of their file for their own personal records will get a copy of their complete file.
-Students requesting a release of information to a third party (grad school, employer, etc.) will only receive information from the file on incidents where the student either accepted responsibility or was found responsible in a hearing/appeal process.
+Students requesting a release of information to a third party (graduate school, employer, etc.) will only receive information from the file on incidents where the Student either accepted responsibility or was found responsible in a hearing/appeal process.
+Disciplinary records are maintained for seven years from the time a Student graduates or withdraws from the University with the exception of a Student who was suspended or expelled which are maintained indefinitely.

-In accord with the Family Educational Rights and Privacy Act Policy, the University has established the following guidelines for notifying parents when there is:
+In accordance with the Family Educational Rights and Privacy Act Policy, the University has established the following guidelines for notifying parents when there is:

-- concern for the welfare of a student; or
+1. concern for the welfare of a Student; or

-- the student's behavior may jeopardize the welfare of others; or
+2. the Student's behavior may jeopardize the welfare of others; or

-- the student is involved in violations of federal, state, or local law or University policies related to the possession, use, or distribution of alcohol or a controlled substance (drugs).
+3. the Student is involved in violations of federal, state, or local law or University policies related to the possession, use, or distribution of alcohol or a controlled substance (drugs).

 Specifically, the University grants to the Vice President for Student Development or designee the authority to appoint who may notify parents or guardians, as well as to determine when and by what means they may do so.